6 Questions to Ask Yourself When Decluttering

-If its books, make-up, pottery or some kind of home decor consider if there is someone else you know who will like it?
+If it’s books, make-up, pottery or some kind of home decor consider if there is someone else you know who will like it.
 A young girl diving into make-up or perfume for the first time, a student moving to uni or a friend moving into a new place?
 A fellow book lover or music lover?

 4. Can I replace it if I do end up needing it?

 I find that this is the question I often ask when decluttering the kitchen when it comes to utensils.
-If I haven’t used something in a while and I know I’m not planning too for the immediate future, I consider whether or not I can buy another one on the cheap or borrow the item in question when I do need it?
+If I haven’t used something in a while and I know I’m not planning to for the immediate future, I consider whether or not I can buy another one on the cheap or borrow the item in question when I do need it.
 If so then I don’t need to have one of these items cluttering up space.

 5. Where else could it go?

 Sometimes finding a new home for something is just as good as decluttering it.
-A cupboard or a draw is dark space and we often shove things in there and they never see the light of day.
+A cupboard or a drawer is a dark space and we often shove things in there and they never see the light of day.
 If you find something you want to use but haven’t yet put it somewhere else, somewhere visible and see if you use it more.
 If not then chuck it, if yes then great!

 6. Do I really need it?

 Are you keeping those massive Great British Bake-Off scales for any practical use or because you think they’re pretty?
-What about those roller blades you always trip over but never wear?
+What about those rollerblades you always trip over but never wear?
 Or those lipsticks that have a layer of dust on the lid?
 Truly take stock of your belongings and be honest with yourself.
 Nothing is irreplaceable.